23 Best Hiking Snacks for Your Next Day Hike

 Cheese

 A nice hard cheese can really class up your next hiking snack break!
 Hard cheeses like smoked gouda, aged cheddar, or even some varieties of gruyere are plenty dense and durable enough for the trail.
-To prevent oils and smells from permeating anything else in your backpack, wrap the cheese in a beeswax wrap or place it in a resealable container.
+To prevent oils and smells from permeating anything else in your backpack, place it in a resealable bag or container.

 Babybel makes wax-wrapped cheeses that are perfectly sized for personal consumption.
 Tillamook and Cabot also make excellent cheese sticks which are great options for kids.